 Second course in series of interactive studios in which students engage in independent project-based learning.
 Prerequisite: PD 486, BFA standing.
 Sequence with PD 486, PD 488.

-Example Studio: Adaptive Products: Enabling Athletes with Disabilities is a “real life” user-based studio class, designed to challenge student s problem solving skills and foster their character for empathy.
+Example Studio: Adaptive Products: Enabling Athletes with Disabilities is a “real life” user-based studio class, designed to challenge each student's problem solving skills and foster empathy.

 Third course in series of interactive studio in which students engage in independent project-based learning.
 Prerequisite: PD 486, PD 487, BFA standing.
 Sequence with PD 486, PD 487.

-Example Studio: BFA Studio III will concentrate on the full development of a consumer product from ideation through to final model, packaging, and point of purchase (POP) tech card/web interface.
+Example Studio: BFA Capstone Studio will concentrate on the full development of a consumer product from ideation through to final model, packaging, and point of purchase (POP) tech card/web interface.

 Sports Product Design Courses